 * Any resale flat that was bought under the CPF Housing Grant Scheme, or

 * A DBSS flat or an EC bought from the developer, or

 * Have enjoyed other forms of housing subsidy (eg. SERS, privatisation of HUDC estate etc.)

-Second-timers buying at this Westwood EC launch are required to pay a Resale Levy.
+Second-timers buying at this Tenet EC launch are required to pay a Resale Levy.
 For resale levy details, see this page (opens in new window).